The 10 Biggest DeFi Hacks In History (Updated List For 2024)

 • DeFi users should thoroughly check all wallet permissions that are requested by a DeFi application, as these can sometimes be hacked.

-• Experts within the industry suggest that the security of DeFi applications needs to be audited alongside smart contracts.
-All third-party connections, including API keys, should be assessed for vulnerabilities.
+• Experts within the industry suggest auditing the security of DeFi applications and smart contracts and assessing all third-party connections, including API keys, for vulnerabilities.

 How Are DeFi Protocols Hacked?